 On the whole, embroidering names is a very famous technique nowadays.
 You can learn to embroider initials and eventually master embroidering names.

-You can use either an embroidery machine or a simple sewing machine for this purpose.
+You can use either embroidery or sewing machine for this purpose.
 If you don’t have a machine, you can use hand techniques to create the names’ outlines.

 The key to successful embroidery of names is practice and patience.
 With this, you can achieve the best designs and fonts.